Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 2. False: The False and True classes only differ by 1 bit so they can be tested easily if that is appropriate (in code generation).
 This only encodes the single value `false`.
 3. True: This only encodes the single value `true`
 4. UndefinedObject: This encodes the value `nil` with all zero hash code.
 It also encodes a set of `specialReturn` values that can be returned from any message send for the purpose of unwinding the stack.
 For this, the hash value will be the address of the stack for the enclosing method.
-5. SmallInteger: For integers the "hash code" is the value, so this provides 49-bit integers (-281,474,976,710,656 to 281,474,976,710,655).
-6. Symbol: See [Symbols](Symbols.md) for detailed information on the format.
+5. Symbol: See [Symbols](Symbols.md) for detailed information on the format.
-7. Character: The hash code contains the full Unicode value for the character.
+6. Character: The hash code contains the full Unicode value for the character.
 This allows orders of magnitude more possible character values than the 830,606 reserved code points as of [Unicode v13](https://www.unicode.org/versions/stats/charcountv13_0.html) and even the 1,112,064 possible Unicode code points.

+Tags 7-12 are currently unused.

+13. SmallInteger: For integers the "hash code" is the value and it uses the last 2 of the tags, so this provides 49-bit integers (-281,474,976,710,656 to 281,474,976,710,655).
+14. Also SmallIntegers
-8. Float: This isn't encoded in the tag, but rather with all the values outside the range of literals.
+15. Float: This isn't encoded in the tag, but rather with all the values outside the range of literals (where the S+M is less than 0xFFF0).

 ### Object in Memory
 We are following some of the basic ideas from the [SPUR](http://www.mirandabanda.org/cogblog/2013/09/05/a-spur-gear-for-cog/) encoding for objects on the heap, used by the [OpenSmalltalk VM](https://github.com/OpenSmalltalk).